jen729w/johnnydecimal-2020-blog/johnny.decimal/projects.md

 # Multiple projects

-When I [started this system](history/the-history-of-j-d.md) I was running a specific project, and I didn't really consider the need for multiple projects _on the same system_.
+When I [started this system](history/the-history-of-j-d.md) I was running a specific project, and I didn't really consider the need for multiple projects _on the same computer_.

-If two projects never meet, there's no problem.
+If two projects never meet, there's no issue.
 I have a project at work with one set of numbers and my system at home with another, totally unrelated, set of numbers.
 No problem at all – it's like I'm two people leading separate lives.

 Fast-forward a decade and I find myself needing more.
 I still have my personal system, but I work freelance and the projects I run for other people must exist alongside my personal stuff, and each other.